rakudo/rakudo/docs/module_management.md

     }

 The `CompUnit::Loader` class only expects to be asked to load a given source or precompiled file into memory once.
-Asking it to load the same pre-compiled file twice is erroneous.
+Asking it to load the same precompiled file twice is erroneous.
 Provided this is respected, concurrent calls to the methods of `CompUnit::Loader` are allowed.